 |All figures in £’s||Exposure Value||Risk weight||Risk weighted exposure Amount||Capital requirement (@ 8%)|

 The Firm has identified the following core risk categories: investment, reputational, liquidity, operational, legal, compliance & AML, business – strategic and fraud & security.

 The Firm’s profile of these risks is continually evolving and is generally driven by:

-Changes to the market in which it operates; The Firm’s strategies and business objectives and; The Firm’s business/operating models The Firm will seek to generate positive returns through carefully considered risk taking and robust risk management.
+The Firm will seek to generate positive returns through carefully considered risk taking and robust risk management.
 As such the effective management and control of both the upside of risk taking and its potential downside is a fundamental core competency of the Firm.

 The Management Body are responsible for setting the Firm’s risk appetite, defining the type and level of risk that the Firm is willing to accept in pursuit of its business objectives.